-NOTE - See table 9 for maximum allowed exhaust pipe length without insulation in unconditioned space during winter design temperatures below $32^{\circ}F(0^{\circ}C)$.
-If required exhaust pipe should be insulated with 1/2"(13mm) Armaflex or equivalent.
-In extreme cold climate areas, 3/4"(19mm) Armaflex or equivalent may be necessary.
+NOTE - See "TABLE 7" for maximum allowed exhaust pipe length without insulation in unconditioned space during winter design temperatures below 32°F (0°C).
+If required exhaust pipe should be insulated with 1/2" (13mm) Armaflex or equivalent.
+In extreme cold climate areas, 3/4" (19mm) Armaflex or equivalent may be necessary.
 Insulation must be protected from deterioration.
 Armaflex with UV protection is permissable.
-Basements or other enclosed areas that are not exposed to the outdoor ambient temperature and are above 32 degrees $F(0^{\circ}C)$ are to be considered conditioned spaces.
+Basements or other enclosed areas that are not exposed to the outdoor ambient temperature and are above 32 degrees F (0°C) are to be considered conditioned spaces.